jhshin00/robots-pretrain-robots/README.md

 ## 2. Train MCR from scratch.

-    # first, download our pre-trained dataset from Huggingface TODO
+    # first, prepare the dataset with scripts we provide
     # then run
     cd mcr
     bash train_mcr.sh
     # you can get a full list of parameter helps in train_mcr.sh

 ## 3. Train MCR with custom dataset.
 We also provide a guidance on how to train MCR on your own dataset.
 You can either process your data into the structure we provide above or modify the codebase to write your own dataloader.
-TODO Specifically, you need to modify code in xxx, xxx, and xxx.
+1. Refer to [data_loaders.py](mcr/utils/data_loaders.py) to write your own dataloader.
+Mainly pay attention to the `_sample` method.
+2. Refer to [train_representation.py](mcr/train_representation.py) to construct your workspace.
+You may need to modify the dataset-related code and the `train` method to properly iterate your dataset.
+3. Refer to [train_mcr.sh](mcr/train_mcr.sh) to launch the training and override hyper-paremeters.
+4. (Optional) Losses are defined in [trainer.py](mcr/trainer.py).
+If necessary, debug this file.

 # 🧭 Code Navigation
-    todo
+[mcr](mcr) contains our pre-training codebase.
+We introduce some important files below.

+    cfgs/config_rep.yaml                # pre-training configs
+    models/models_mcr.py                # MCR model architecture, backbone, actor, and some projectors here utils/data_loaders.py               # dataloaders
+    train_mcr.sh                        # training script, override configs here train_representation.py             # training workspace
+    trainer.py                          # losses are defined here

 # 🏷️ Licence
 This repository is released under the MIT license.
 See [LICENSE](LICENSE) for additional details.